With so many different styles of garden furniture available, how can you decide which set is going to be right for your outdoor space?

 The perfect party

-We’ve got a wide range of cushions in a variety of colours and styles, from seat backs and pads for existing garden furniture sets, to cushions designed for sun loungers and benches.
-They’re all specially treated to be fire resistant, immune to the fading effects of sunlight, and while they’re more water resistant than regular cushions you’ll still want to take them inside when it rains.
+There’s a wide range of cushions at Homebase in a variety of colours and styles, from seat backs and chair pads for existing garden furniture sets, to cushions designed for sun loungers and benches.
+They’re all made from fire resistant fabrics, immune to the fading effects of sunlight, and while they’re more water resistant than regular cushions you’ll still want to take them inside when it rains.

-To keep your furniture looking its best we recommend keeping it away from the worst of the weather, you can either store it away or cover it.
+To keep your furniture looking its best we recommend keeping it away from the worst of the weather, you can either pack it up and store it away or cover it.

 If you’re planning to store your furniture in a garage or shed over the winter, then it’s a good idea to look at stackable and foldable varieties to maximise your storage space.
-Make sure that your furniture is clean and dry before you store it away.
+Always remember to make sure that your furniture is clean and dry before you store it away to prevent any mould from growing.

-For bigger sets or if you don’t have space indoors, you can invest in furniture covers that can be used year after year.
+For bigger sets that won’t fit in storage, you can invest in furniture covers that can be used year after year.
 Just make sure your furniture is clean and dry before you cover it for the winter.

 We stock two types of cover to keep your set safely under wraps: